pygfx/pygfx/docs/aa.rst

 and performance (more pixels to render means more invocations for the fragment shaders).

+In PyGfxpixel_scale determines the scale in resolution of the internal texture: a value > 1 means that SSAA is used.
+A value < 1 means that a lower-resolution internal texture is used, which is then upscaled to the screen resolution (a performance trick).

-In PyGfx ``renderer.pixel_scale`` determines the size scale; a positive value means SSAA is used.
-By default, a factor 2 is used for normal displays, and a factor 1 for HiDPI displays.
+By default, ``renderer.pixel_scale`` is 2 for normal displays, and 1 for HiDPI displays.
 In effect, the resolution of the internal texture is more or less independent of the screen being used.
 If you don't want SSAA, set ``renderer.pixel_scale=1``.

+The ``renderer.pixel_filter`` determines the filter being used.
+The default is the Mitchell filter, a quadratic filter suitable for image reconstruction.
+When ``pixel_scale==1``, no filtering is applied.

 Post-processing anti-aliasing (PPAA)